 There’s nothing better than sitting by a fire with a s’more in hand and the stars overhead.
-But fires come with its own set of factors.
+But fires come with their own set of factors.
 Lots of parks have regulations on campfires, either limiting them to certain areas or seasons or banning them outright.
 Check before you go.

 In parks where campfires are allowed, it’s important to think about how to lessen their impact.
 If there’s already a fire ring present, choose to use that.
 If you have to build your own, scatter the rocks and ash after you leave.
 And always avoid building fires where wood is scarce, like in meadows or high elevations.

 6. Respect Wildlife

 We’re only temporary visitors to animals’ homes.
 Because of that, give them plenty of space and try to avoid sudden movements when possible.
 Keep the noises to a minimum, too: When you’re playing loud music or even talking loudly, it can be stressful to the animals around you.